Lois White: Art

-During her time as a teacher, prior to her overseas travels, White had worked alongside painter John Weeks, whom she considered as a friend.
-White soon realised that they disagreed on the use of colour in painting, with White affirming that disharmonious, clashing colours must be used when depicting disturbing ideas rather than achieving beautiful colour harmonies that Weeks was known to produce.
+During her time as a teacher, before her overseas travels, White had worked alongside painter John Weeks, whom she considered a friend.
+White soon realised that they disagreed on the use of colour in painting, with White affirming that disharmonious, clashing colours must be used when depicting disturbing ideas, rather than achieving beautiful colour harmonies that Weeks was known to produce.
 As a teacher, White strongly encouraged the students to consider how light impacted the shape of a model or object.
 She also encouraged her students to pay careful attention to how they composed their figures.

-Thematically, many of White's works have been recognized as progressive social activism, including her painting Success, which shows a man waving a money bag over a hungry family, and her painting War Makers exhibited between the World Wars, which shows prosperous older, powerful figures mocking a young soldier.
+Thematically, many of White's works have been recognized as progressive social activism, including her painting Success, which shows a man waving a money bag over a hungry family, and her painting War Makers, exhibited between the World Wars, which shows prosperous older, powerful figures mocking a young soldier.
 Indeed, White considered herself a socialist as she was passionate about current social injustices.
 According to Raymond Huber in the book 'Peace Warriors', White described War Makers as intended to expose the injustice of an older generation engaging in war and sending the younger generation to kill and be killed.
 War Makers is currently on display in the Modern Women: Flight of Time exhibition at Auckland Art Gallery Toi o Tāmaki.

-White was one of the founders of the New Group in 1948, a somewhat conservative group of artists concentrating on traditional form and draughtsmanship, somewhat in opposition to the contemporary younger artists of The Group who were pursuing modernist and abstract forms.
-She continued to be viewed as a relatively conservative artist, even in her own opinion, until her work was reappraised through solo exhibitions in 1977 and, after her death, in 1994.
+White was one of the founders of the New Group in 1948, a somewhat conservative group of artists concentrating on traditional form and draughtsmanship, in opposition to the younger contemporary artists of The Group, who were pursuing modernist and abstract forms.
+She was still viewed as a relatively conservative artist, even in her own opinion, until her work was reappraised through solo exhibitions in 1977 and, after her death, in 1994.

 Recently, her work has been reevaluated, and critics have noted the considerable range of styles she pursued during her artistic career, including classical, decorative, social realist, expressionist, fanciful, and pastoral.
 It is now understood that White was marginalised in the art world because her interest in these modern styles of art did not align with New Zealand's focus on regionalism and landscape traditions, meaning many circles did not understand her work during their day.